danielmberry/fortune-100-company-press-release-language-analysis/readme.md

 ### 6. Data cleaning

 After I had collected all of the data from the press releases, I had to go through and find the dates for when each press release was published so I could assign the label for modeling.
-I also cleaned the data to remove mentions of the years, as well as other key words so as to not leak the target into the model.
-The full list of potential leak words that I removed from the data include: '2021', '2020', '2019', 'Covid-19', 'Covid', 'COVID-19', 'COVID', 'Coronavirus', 'coronavirus' and 'pandemic'.
+I also cleaned the data to remove mentions of the years and other key words so as to not leak the target into the model.
+The several of the words in the list of potential leak words that I removed from the data include: '2021', '2020', '2019', 'Covid-19', 'Covid', 'COVID-19', 'COVID', 'Coronavirus', 'coronavirus' and 'pandemic'.

 The cleaned data shows that most companies have published more press releases since the start of the pandemic than they did in the year before.
 This makes sense, given there are two additional months in the `after` category than there are in the `before` category.
 The exception in this case is Apple, which has published 9 fewer press releases since January 2020 than it did in all of 2019.